- Homescreen

 Either the IPO or the M&A market will likely heat up in the coming months.
 Summer, a notoriously quiet period for dealmaking, is drawing to a close.
 Also, due to rising interest rates, the money needed to put these deals together has been more expensive.
 With inflation coming back into check, interest rates should level out sparking more activity.

-yet.
-As coffers run dry, there will likely be an uptick in cash-strapped companies looking for possible suitors.
-“I think you will see M&A pick up in Q1 next year,” Mike Ghaffary, general partner at Canvas Ventures, told CrunchBase.
+Bottom line: The wild fundraising boom of 2020 has left companies sitting on piles of cash so there isnāt a ton of urgency from companies to find an exit pathā¦yet.
+As coffers run dry, there will likely be an uptick in cash-strapped companies looking for possible suitors. āI think you will see M&A pick up in Q1 next year,ā Mike Ghaffary, general partner at Canvas Ventures, told CrunchBase.

 EARNINGS